-To sustain this free service, we receive affiliate commissions via some of our links.
-This doesn’t affect rankings.
+To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 After 15 to 30 minutes of petting a dog, female volunteers had lower levels of cortisol (a stress hormone) and had a higher level of oxytocin (a happy hormone) after another 1 to 5 minutes.
 Petting dogs has been shown to lower heart rates, as well.6

 Having pets in the home has been shown to reduce blood pressure, alleviate stress, and even improve depression – benefits that the whole family can enjoy! – Elizabeth Racine, DVM

 Research stated that older, housebound adults who owned dogs or cats were better at paying attention, remembering details, and using past experiences to decide how to act than those who didn’t own a pet.3

 Being around a dog may mean you take fewer pain medications.
 Adults who spent 5 to 15 minutes with a dog after surgery used fewer pain meds than those who didn’t.3

 Babies who grow up in homes with pets are less likely to develop allergies later in life.
 However, this doesn’t work later in life; early exposure is critical.

 Everyone loves the wholesome image of a child growing up alongside a pet, and, as it turns out, there are a lot of mental and physical benefits for children who grow up with pets, too!
 According to the Animal Health Foundation, studies have shown that kids exposed to cats and dogs as infants have significantly less risk of developing allergies and asthma later in life.7 – Elizabeth Racine, DVM

 A study found that seniors on Medicare who own pets had fewer doctor contacts within a one year period than those without pets.8 This was especially true of dog owners, more so than cat, bird, and other animal owners.
 Dog owners are also 31% less likely to die from a heart attack or stroke.9